Eklektisk/web-tools/README.md

 your needs.
 While you can create a fully functioning site without modifying them, it may not be to your liking.

-Note that the default editor is currently set to neovim.
+Note that the default editor (assuming `$EDITOR` or `$VISUAL` is not set) is currently set to vim.
 If you want to use a different editor, see Customizing and Hacking.

 An example setup is available in the examples folder.
 This folder can be deleted at anytime.